makubacki/tianocore.github.io/EDK-II-Code-Formatting.md

 It is strongly recommended to follow this flow.
 It sets up the workspace to work with local CI and automatically gets the current supported version of the application.

-The Uncrustify tool is installed automatically when the Pytools environment is used and the `stuart*` commands are run to complete environment setup.
+The Uncrustify tool is installed automatically when the pytools environment is used and the `stuart*` commands are run to complete environment setup.
 Review the edk2 [.pytool/Readme.md](https://github.com/tianocore/edk2/tree/master/.pytool#running-ci-locally) file for details on `stuart` and this overall flow.